scuzzydude/asimov/asimov.md

 This is different from a political cause or movement.
 Those almost always deal with getting the government to do something.
 A scoot of unformed genius is a collective responsibility to solve a specific problem directly.

 One of the fundamental problems we have with political leadership is most of these people are utterly useless at anything else but politics.
-We don't elect people because they are good a solving problems.
+We don't elect people because they are good problem solvers.
 We elect people because they are good at getting elected.

 I think a scoot of collective genius (SOG) could be a way of finding real leaders who can solve social and civil problems.
 The scoot is formed with a specific problem, and the scootee builds the scootage of people willing to be both responsible and accountable.
 Maybe multiple SOG are formed to try to find a solution to the same problem, and as the solutions start to become viable, the scootage flees to the most promising or they merge.

 I think this could be like on-the-job training for elective office.
 You show us what you can get done with other responsible people's money before you get taxpayer money.
 With scoot, success will be measurable and failure accountable.

+### Collective Vanity

+Take the Pyramids of Egypt, a wonder of the ancient world.
+Genius, right?
+Sure, I guess I think so, but I wonder what the slaves who built the pyramids thought.
+Maybe the pharaohs a little full of himself, wouldn't you say?

+Back to my hypothetical billionaire Dreamland.
+If were a hypothetical billionaire, I'd have an entire entourage of like-minded millionaire "friends."
+If I wanted to be known as the man behind Dreamland, it would be fair of me to share the responsibility with my idiot friends, right?
+Well sure, a scoot would be the perfect venue to share responsibility for collective vanity.

+And that's what it would be.
+But have no fear, that'll never happen.
+While The Dream might support a free vacationland for kids, he'd never let me put his name on it.

+No, my boyhood hero prays fives a day.
+My man played a month of most of his NBA career while practicing the Ramadan fast.
+He built a real-estate empire using his own money and didn't put his name on any of it.
+My man has principles.

+It's not because Houston has a problem with vanity.
+Oh, no. James Harden must have spent eight years with his eyes glued to his phone while somebody drove him around town, because all he would've had to do is look out the window from any freeway and seen he was in paradise city for each and every one of his hedonistic desires.
+And we don't have any problem with putting your name in the spotlight, especially if you've done something to back it up.
+Oh, if The Dream had been a different kind of man, I'd have woken with Dream Kolaches and Coffee, had a Dream burrito for lunch, and The Dream Steakhouse for dinner.
+It could have been like Elway in Denver cubed.
+Poor Spurs fans headed east on I-10, it they didn't want to fill up with Hakeem's gasoline, they were SOL and better hope they had enough to make it past Beaumont.

+No, my dreamland of vanity isn't possible.
+The genius I appreciate isn't even a little bit vain.

+If a bunch of billionaire's get together and want to build a Space Elevator, and then a scoot of collective genius (SOG) would be the way to go.
+If they're successful, it's genius and they'll be remembered by the masses for freeing humanity from the bondage of gravity.
+If we're stuck with an 80,000 ft abandoned tower in the middle of the Southern Pacific, we'll have a monumental place to entomb their remains, and future humanity will remember our century as the time when we thought billionaires were gods.

-## Monuments and Nature's Bounty
+Monuments and Nature's Bounty

 What about great monuments, works of art that are also real property?